Who is eligible to apply?

 There’s no strict time frame in which folks need to use the entire grant, nor is there a project start date.
-But remember that winners will be required to submit a written project update and another short video after six months of receiving funds.
+But remember that winners will be required to participate in an update video/ Zoom interview after six months of receiving the funds.

 Who should I use as my references?

 Your references can be personal or professional.
 We recommend you use references that will represent you or your organization well and help you tell your story.
-We may contact the references of finalists to schedule a phone interview sometime in August or September.
+We may contact the references of finalists to schedule a phone interview.

 Do I have to make a video and post it with the hashtag?